Tooblippe/IPython-Jupyter-Talk-to-Pyconza-2013/README.md

 PDF, HTML, Slideshow Build Script
 ------------
 There is a build script in the `src` directory.
 It is an IPython file.
 You can basically build shell scripts this way.
 To use the power of IPython commands save the file with the `.ipy` extension and call it with IPython.
 Even the magic’s work.
 To build the document use `ipython builddocs.ipy` You will have to change the paths to the software however.
+Currently I can use the build script on Windows and on my Mac but it is a bit of a hack.

 Cross Platform Output Rendering
 --------